Soumitrisha Kundu

 Soumitrisha Kundu (born 24 February 2002), also known by the initialism STK, is an Indian actress who works in Bengali film and television industry.
 Acclaimed for her acting skills, she is one of the promising young actresses in the Bengali Film Industry.
 She made her acting debut in the drama series E Amar Gurudakshina (2017) and became well known for portraying the female lead Mithai and her lookalike Mithi in Mithai (2021).

 She made her film debut with Avijit Sen's Pradhan (2023) portraying the female lead Rumi Pradhan opposite Dev.
 The film became one of the major successes of the year while Kundu's performance, screen presence and chemistry with her co-stars were well-received.
 Subsequently, she received her first Filmfare Awards Bangla nomination for Best Female Debut for the film.
 In January 2025, Kundu was appointed as the brand ambassador for ABP Ananda and ABP Onestop Weddings.

 Early life and education

-Kundu was born on 24 February 2002 in Barasat, North 24 Parganas in West Bengal.
+Kundu was born on 24 February 2000 in Barasat, North 24 Parganas in West Bengal.
 She did her higher secondary in Humanities and completed her education from Barasat Girls' High School.
 She took admission in St. Paul's Cathedral Mission College for her Bachelor's degree in English, but couldn't complete her course owing to her work pressure.
 Her family members also suggested her to focus on either studies or acting; and she chose the latter, following her passion.
-Later, she completed her graduation in English Pass from Netaji Subhas Open University.
+Later, she completed her graduation in English language from Netaji Subhas Open University.